Weather Averages for Madeira in December

 16th December 2014 to 24th December 2014

-Missa do Parto (Childbirth Mass) is one of the most important masses held throughout the whole of Madeira during the Christmas period.
+Missa do Parto (Childbirth Mass) is one of the most important masses held in churches (such as Paróquia de São Pedro and São Martinho in Funchal) throughout the whole of Madeira during the Christmas period.
 This mass is held in celebration of the Virgin Mary's nine months of pregnancy and starts at 6am nine days before Christmas.
 The religious celebrations continue every day until sunrise on Christmas Eve.

 Missa do Galo

 Missa do Galo (Midnight Mass) is held at midnight on Christmas Eve in celebration of the birth of Jesus.
 Whilst Midnight Mass takes place in almost every church across Madeira, the one at Funchal's Sé Cathdral is considered to be the best and is usually televised.

 The Market Night Party takes place at the Mercado dos Lavradores in Funchal, with carol singing, music concerts and dancing.
 All the bars in the area stay open all night, serving traditional Christmas drinks and a speciality sandwich made with meat, garlic and wine.
 During the daytime, the area around the market is full of food stalls selling regional fruit and vegetables.